holtjma/fmlrc/README.md

 ## Quick-start
 A full example is available in the `examples` subfolder.
 Please refer to the [README](https://github.com/holtjma/fmlrc/blob/converter-tool/example/README.md) for directions.

-Additional information can be found in the quick start guide on the [FMLRC wiki](https://github.com/holtjma/fmlrc/wiki/Quick-start-test).

 ## Installation and Setup
 First, download the latest version of FMLRC and unzip it.
 Then simply make the program and run it with the "-h" option to verify it installed.